 Some moorings are available along the towpath side but these lack privacy and any degree of security.
 Those on the non-towpath (off-side) are preferable and will have some security depending on the access, fencing and gating arrangements.

 You could buy or lease a length of land alongside the waterways but remember that this does not necessarily mean that you have rights to moor a boat there.
 There may be planning restrictions and on canals you will still have to pay the navigation authority for mooring.
 These can be referred to as ‘end of garden moorings’ or ‘farmers’ field moorings’.
-On rivers the situation is different as riparian owners generally have the right to moor alongside their land.
-Remember that rivers go up and down so you will need suitable mooring arrangements to allow for this and you may not be able to get to your boat in flood conditions.
-In either case you should consult with the navigation authority first before committing to a mooring.
+On rivers the situation is different as riparian owners generally have the right to moor alongside their land if they own their side of the land under the river.
+Remember that rivers go up and down, so you will need suitable mooring arrangements to allow for this and you may not be able to get to your boat in flood conditions.
+In either case, you should consult with the navigation authority first before committing to a mooring.

 Image: Online moorings, Shropshire Union Canal

 Boat club moorings may be online or offline.
 These clubs often have club-houses and host social events.
-Members often pitch in with maintenance of the site, which saves money.
+Many clubs require their members often pitch in with maintenance of the site, which saves money.

 Image: Longwood Boat Club, Rushall Canal (photo by Angela Acott)

 If you intend to live on your boat, there are additional things to consider.
 For a start, unless you intend to continuously cruise the waterways you’ll need a suitable mooring.
-Most residential moorings do not have planning approval for residential use and although this may not be a problem, you should be aware and take advice (see IWA’s residential mooring policy).
+Most residential moorings require planning approval, so you should always take advice to ensure your proposed residential mooring is legitimate.
 Some residential mooring operators require boats to be away from the mooring for a certain time each year or require you to have an address elsewhere.
-In certain cases you will be required to pay Council Tax and if appropriate Housing Benefits could contribute towards the mooring fees.
+In some cases you may be required to pay Council Tax, but Housing Benefits could contribute towards the mooring fees.

 You’ll also need to think about the facilities that will be available in winter, for example if you’re moored online and the canal freezes, how would you go about emptying sanitary facilities or getting fuel and water?
-Take a look at our feature on the pros and cons of living afloat for more information.
+Take a look at our features on the pros and cons of living afloat and ten things I wish I knew before living on a canal boat for more information.

-Finally, it’s useful to be aware that the majority of residential berths are based on short term mooring agreements, which can be terminated at short notice.
+Finally, it’s useful to be aware that many residential berths are based on short term mooring agreements, which can easily be terminated by your landlord – it is important to read and understand the ‘small print’ of your mooring agreement.

-Once you’ve got an idea about where you might want to moor, you can refer to our individual waterway pages to find details of navigation authorities, boat clubs and marinas to get in touch with regarding long term moorings.
+Once you’ve got an idea about where you might want to moor, you can refer to our individual waterway pages to find details of navigation authorities, boat clubs and marinas to get in touch and find out about the availability of long term moorings.

 Some navigation authority websites provide information on finding residential and permanent moorings on their waterways: